hansklav/MOO/README.md

 * Bulls: the number of correct digits in the right place.
 * Cows:  the number of correct digits in the wrong place.

 E.g. if 5046 is the secret code, then a guess of 3456 is one bull (the 6) and two cows (the 4 and 5).
+The purpose of the game is to get ‘four bulls’ (code correctly guessed) in as few tries as possible.